 As part of a preventive maintenance program, electrical equipment should be thoroughly cleaned and routine inspections should be conducted by qualified personnel who understand how to uncover loose connections, overheated terminals, discoloration of nearby insulation, and pitted contacts.
 A comprehensive electrical preventive maintenance plan should also include:

-- Using corrosion resistant terminals and insulate exposed metal parts if possible
+- Using corrosion-resistant terminals and insulating exposed metal parts if possible

 - Sealing all open areas of equipment to ensure rodents and birds cannot enter

 - Verifying that all relays and breakers are set and operate properly

 HOW CAN SYSTEM DESIGN IMPACT ARC FLASH HAZARDS ?

 The incident energy exposure caused by an arc flash can be affected by the system configuration, system fault levels, and exposure time.
 System fault levels can be reduced by changing the system configuration to reduce available fault current, and by using current limiting devices such as fuses, breakers, and reactors.
 Using faster-acting relays and trip devices can reduce arcing time or exposure time.
 A protective device coordination study should also be conducted to ensure proper device settings.
 Instantaneous relays could also improve clearing times, limiting the arc exposure time.
 Fuse ratings and characteristics should also be evaluated to determine if a smaller and/or faster fuse could be used to help reduce the exposure time.

 WHAT IS A QUALIFIED PERSON OR A QUALIFIED ELECTRICAL WORKER ?

 OSHA states that only a “Qualified Person” is permitted to work on or near exposed energized parts and that a “Qualified Person” is “one who has received training in and has demonstrated skills and knowledge in the construction and operation of electric equipment and installations and the hazards involved.”